 Toot 'N Totum has a new location downtown.
-Construction was completed on June 13, and the facility includes 16 fuel pumps as well as the required streetscape elements for new downtown development; including street trees & lighting.
+Construction is complete, and the facility includes 16 fuel pumps as well as the required streetscape elements for new downtown development; including street trees & lighting.

 Herring Bank has received approval from the Downtown Urban Design Review Board to renovate the historic former Blackburn Shaw Memorial Chapel and Funeral Home at Pierce & 5th St into their downtown bank.
 This Spanish Revival building was purchase by Herring Bank in 2010 but has been vacant for years.
 Improvements include streetscape around the entire half block owned by Herring Bank.